ricwein/Crypto/README.md

 The usage is the same as the sym/asymmetric en/decryption methods, but instead of encrypting strings into ciphertexts-objects, a File will be encrypted, returning a new File-Object.

-Most times it's useful to encrypt a file and replace it's plaintext with the new ciphertext.
+Most times it's useful to encrypt a file and replace its plaintext with the new ciphertext.
 It should be noted, that this library creates a temp-file in this case, encrypts the sourcefile into the new temp-file, and replaces the source afterwards with the temp-file.

 All file-crypto methods support custom destination storages, which can be provided as the last parameter in `encryptFile()` and `decryptFile()`.
 If a storage is given, the previously described encryption through a temp-file is skipped.